junobuild/juno/README.md

 ## 🚀 Introduction

-Juno is a blockchain-as-a-service (“blockchainless”) platform that empowers developers to build decentralized apps efficiently.
-Similar to Web2 cloud service platforms but with significant improvements, it offers a comprehensive toolkit to scaffold secure and efficient projects running on the blockchain.

-With Juno, developers can integrate features such as authentication, data and file storage, hosting, serverless functions, or on-chain analytics provided by smart contracts.
-This allows them to scaffold projects using familiar patterns while maintaining complete control over their work.
+Juno is a next-gen, open-source serverless platform that helps developers build and ship secure ideas at scale.

+It offers a familiar cloud-like experience—without the DevOps overhead—powered by decentralized infrastructure.

+With built-in support for authentication, storage, hosting, serverless functions, and even on-chain logic, Juno simplifies the entire backend.
+Everything runs in one container, giving developers full ownership and security by design.

-In short, Juno is the Google Firebase alternative for Web3 ⚡️🤯.
+In short, Juno is what Firebase would look like if it were built for the future. ⚡️

 ## 💁‍♂️️ Links & Resources